Raqib-Hasan/autonomous-car/README.md

 As the world advances towards a driverless future, the need for experienced engineers and researchers in this emerging new field has never been more crucial.

-The purpose of this course is to provide students with knowledge of key aspects of design and development of self-driving vehicles.
-The course provides students with practical experience in various self-driving vehicles concepts such as machine learning and computer vision.
+The purpose of this project is to provide learners with knowledge of key aspects of design and development of self-driving vehicles.
+The project provides learners with practical experience in various self-driving vehicles concepts such as machine learning and computer vision.
 Concepts such as lane detection, traffic sign classification, vehicle/object detection, artificial intelligence, and deep learning will be presented.
-The course is targeted towards students wanting to gain a fundamental understanding of self-driving vehicles control.
-Basic knowledge of programming is recommended.
-However, these topics will be extensively covered during early course lectures; therefore, the course has no prerequisites, and is open to any student with basic programming knowledge.
-Students who enroll in this self-driving car course will master driverless car technologies that are going to reshape the future of transportation.
+The project is targeted towards any learners wanting to gain a fundamental understanding of self-driving vehicles control.
+Basic knowledge of python programming is recommended.
+However, I have eager to descrive any request by email for learners any details of project understanding.

-Tools and algorithms we'll cover include:
+Tools and algorithms are covered in this project:

 OpenCV